 Courses offered within the recommended fine arts transfer tracks (see below) allow access and transfer to bachelor’s degree programs.
 Students who want to transfer courses have the security of knowing that GTC classes are SACS accredited.
 In addition, the VPA has transfer agreements in place with USC Upstate and Savannah College of Art and Design.

 Read more about our agreement with USC Upstate...

 Read more about our agreement with SCAD...

-Students in the Visual and Performing Arts programs at Greenville Technical College typically seek an Associate of Arts (A.A.) degree by completing specific programs of study in one of these transfer tracks.
+Students in the Visual Arts programs at Greenville Technical College typically seek an Associate of Arts (A.A.) degree by completing specific programs of study in one of these transfer tracks.

 We offer a Certificate of Arts for the following areas, each including advanced training but without the additional general education courses required for a degree.

 For more information about our graduation rates, the median debt of students who completed the program, and other important information, we encourage you to review our gainful employment disclosure information for Fine Arts, Graphic Design, Photography, and Web Site Design